gabalesev/JobLib/README.md

   Feedback and best practices:

-  - Refactor LogToDatabase to _logToDatabase.
-Due convention, private fields must be camel case and beggin with '_'.
+  - Refactor "LogToDatabase" to "_logToDatabase".
+Due convention, private fields must be camel case and beggin with "_".
   - Declare JobLogger class as static to avoid instantiation.
   - Validate if JobLogger is initialized.
   - If message null or empty throw ArgumentException